-- The welfare of children is paramount.
+The welfare of children is paramount.

 A child is defined by law in England and Wales as a person under the age of 18 years.

-- All children, regardless of their Age, Race, Religion or Belief, Disability, Gender identity or Sexual Orientation, have the right to protection from abuse.
+All children, regardless of their Age, Race, Religion or Belief, Disability, Gender identity or Sexual Orientation, have the right to protection from abuse.

 All concerns and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately.

 All children have the right to be safe.

-- All children have the right to be treated with dignity and respect.
+All children have the right to be treated with dignity and respect.

-- We recognise the authority of the statutory agencies and are committed to complying with Local Safeguarding Children Board Guidelines (LSCB), Working
+We recognise the authority of the statutory agencies and are committed to complying with Local Safeguarding Children Board Guidelines (LSCB), Working

-The Tracy Park Golf Club aims to:
+The Tracy Park GC aims to:

-- Provide a safe environment for children and young people participating in golfing activities and try to ensure that they enjoy the experience.
+Provide a safe environment for children and young people participating in golfing activities and try to ensure that they enjoy the experience.

-- Ensure robust systems are in place to manage any concerns or allegations.
+Ensure robust systems are in place to manage any concerns or allegations.

-- Support adults (staff, volunteers, PGA Professionals, coaches, members and visitors) to understand their roles and responsibilities with regard to their duty of care and protection of children.
+Support adults (staff, volunteers, PGA Professionals, coaches, members and visitors) to understand their roles and responsibilities with regard to their duty of care and protection of children.

-- Provide appropriate level training, support and resources for staff, volunteers & coaches to make informed and confident responses to specific safeguarding issues and fulfill their role effectively.
+Provide appropriate level training, support and resources for staff, volunteers & coaches to make informed and confident responses to specific safeguarding issues and fulfill their role effectively.

-- Ensure that children and their parents/carers are informed and consulted and, where appropriate, fully involved in decisions that affect them.
+Ensure that children and their parents/carers are informed and consulted and, where appropriate, fully involved in decisions that affect them.

-- Reassure parents and carers that all children and young people will receive the best care possible whilst participating in club activities and communicate Policy and Procedure to them through website/letter/consents.
+Reassure parents and carers that all children and young people will receive the best care possible whilst participating in club activities and communicate Policy and Procedure to them through website/letter/consents.